Luxury sector undaunted by Covid, soaring inflation

-PARIS: The pandemic and soaring inflation have done nothing to take the shine off luxury brands, from Louis Vuitton to Gucci and Cartier, as the sector hiked prices to notch up stellar profits.
-The world economy began to recover from the pandemic last year but the rebound has been accompanied by rising inflation, with prices for raw materials and energy soaring.
+The pandemic and soaring inflation have done nothing to take the shine off luxury brands, from Louis Vuitton to Gucci and Cartier, as the sector hiked prices to notch up stellar profits.

-But luxury good makers can respond by hiking their prices and actually look more desirable to their customers.
-“Our advantage over many other companies and groups is a certain price flexibility, i.e. we have the means to react to inflation,” LVMH chief executive Bernard Arnault told reporters.
+“Our advantage over many other companies and groups is a certain price flexibility, i.e., we have the means to react to inflation,” LVMH chief executive Bernard Arnault told reporters.

 UBS analysts estimate that top brands such as Louis Vuitton, which is owned by industry leader LVMH, have raised their prices two-and-a-half times higher than the inflation rate over the past 20 years.